 Ewelina provides these steps on how you can “celebrate” mistakes:

-- Set the Stage: make sure everyone feels safe and is in in the retro
+- Set the Stage: make sure everyone feels safe in the retro

 - Gather The Data: what happened, make sure everyone has the same picture

 - Generate Insights: analyze the data to find root causes

 - Decide What To Do: what are experiments that could help us to improve

 - Closing: don’t just walk away but close the retro with an activity.
 Introduce blameless culture